jachinpy/tip/README.md

  + python utils

         sitep [virutalenv name]
-            goto python2.7 site-packages for projects. use sitep command in shell. if you in virutalenv.
+            go to python2.7 site-packages for projects. use sitep command in shell. if you in virutalenv.
 You can use it by itself directly.

         pythonserver